• Press Release

 (Washington, DC) – The Institute of Scrap Recycling Industries (ISRI) today submitted comments to the U.S. Environmental Protection Agency (EPA) in support of consideration of an update to the EPA’s Comprehensive Procurement Guidelines (CPG).

-In its comments, ISRI is encouraging enhancement of the CPG to reflect current market availability of additional goods made from recycled content and the amount of recycled content that can be incorporated into these products.
-ISRI also suggests the increased purchases of these products by government procurement officials for purposes of stimulating recycling and doing more to divert end of life materials from landfills through the use of an enhanced CPG.
+In its comments, ReMA is encouraging enhancement of the CPG to reflect current market availability of additional goods made from recycled content and the amount of recycled content that can be incorporated into these products.
+ReMA also suggests the increased purchases of these products by government procurement officials for purposes of stimulating recycling and doing more to divert end of life materials from landfills through the use of an enhanced CPG.

 Excerpts of ISRI’s comments follow (full text of comments)

-… Through these comments, ISRI intends to
+… Through these comments, ReMA intends to

 • Suggest separate EPA rule-making that clearly defines recycling and related terms;